 The growling feeling in your stomach, as if something is eating away inside may indicate that you are actually hungry .

 Managing stomach hunger: While eating food, be aware of how full you are feeling.
 Once in a while, pause for a few seconds and ask yourself, “If you are still hungry?” .

 5. Cellular Hunger:

-When our body demands what our mind is asking for such as citrus juices, salads, starch, protein or solids etc. then we term it as cellular hunger .
-Our minds crave specific nutrients during certain times and cellular hunger is a way to tell us exactly that .
-This type of hunger is more difficult to bring awareness to as other types of hunger easily override cellular hunger.
+When our body demands specific items like citrus juices, salads, starch, protein, solids, etc. we term it as cellular hunger .
+Our minds crave specific nutrients when we lack them in the body and cellular hunger is a way to tell us exactly that .
+This type of hunger is more difficult to register as other types easily override it.

 Signs: Craving for specific foods